rust-lang/rfcs/text/0000-feature-metadata.md

 Full support does not need to happen immediately, since it will require this information be present in the index.
 [Index changes] describes how this can take place.

+Two sample use cases for `public = false` include:

+-   `docs.rs` having a way to know which features should be hidden
+-   Features that are included in feature chains (feature `a` enables feature `b`) but not meant for public consumption could be marked not public

 # General Implementation & Usage